-MRB Group then took each of the above line items and applied that new household spending to one or more industry codes in Emsi5.
-This resulted in an estimate of 35 directjobs and \$1.3 million in direct earnings.
-Taken together with an estimate of indirect impacts, total household spending impacts include 43 jobs, \$1.8 million in earnings and \$4.8 million in sales.
+MRB Group then took each of the above line items and applied that new household spending to one or more industry codes in Emsi.7 This resulted in an estimate of 45 direct jobs and \$1.7 million in direct earnings that will be generated by the spending of the new households.
+Taken together with an estimate of indirect impacts, total household spending impacts include 56 jobs, \$2.3 million in earnings, and \$6.3 million in sales.

-The Developer also stated in its application that it would employ five full-time employees at the Site for operations and maintenance.
-The average wage for these positions is \$40,000, summed together for a total of \$200,000 paid annually in wages.
-According to Emsi, this corresponds to sales of \$891,881.
-Together with assessed indirect impacts, the total impacts of operations and maintenance would be 7 jobs, \$350,267 in earnings and \$1.3 million in sales.
+The Developer also stated that it would hire three employees at the Site for operations and maintenance.
+The average salaried wage for two of these positions is \$50,000, and the average for the third is \$38,400.
+Summed together, these three positions account for \$138,400 in annual earnings.
+Together with indirect impacts, the total impacts of operations and maintenance would be 5 jobs, \$220,368 in earnings, and \$695,409 million in sales.

 The combined impacts of household spending along with impacts from operations and maintenance is displayed in the table to the right.
-As shown, we anticipate that the Town will benefit from 50 jobs, \$21 million in earnings and \$6.1 million in sales on an annual basis.
+As shown, we anticipate that the Town will benefit from 61 jobs, \$2.6 million in earnings, and \$7 million in sales on an annual basis.